pascal-fb-martin/houseportal/README.md

 ```
 const char *houseconfig_load (int argc, const char **argv);
 ```
 This function loads the existing configuration.
 This is called on application startup.
 The argc and argv parameters should represent the command line arguments.
-The option --config=NAME can then be used to force a different configuration file name.
-The same file name will be used for loading the initial configuration, and then for saving any configuration change.
+See houseconfig_default() for a description of the command line options supported.

 ```
 int houseconfig_active (void);